immortalmind2016/air-quality/README.md

 ## Recommendations
 - Use kubernetes to deploy the cron job instead of using node-cron module.
 - Use docker to run the application.

+## Tricks
+- To test the cronjob in case of external api is down, you cann add this line in your hosts file [windows]
+`
+127.0.0.1 api.airvisual.com
+`
+So we are mocking the external api by our local machine [lookup for the hosts file in your OS]

 ## Test coverage